Greek Language

 • Second and third exams 20% each

 A student who does not take all three exams cannot pass the course.
-A student taking the course pass/no-credit must achieve at least the College-mandated grade of C- to pass the course.

 Policy on Make-ups, Extensions, and Late Assignments

-Quizzes cannot be made up.
 Make-up exams will be provided only in emergencies (e.g., death in the immediate family, severe illness, etc.) or with advance notice for unavoidable conflicts with another required university commitment (such as an athletic competition).
-Students with an emergency should contact the professor to make alternative arrangements as soon as possible.
-Athletes, debaters, etc., should provide me with a copy of their schedule of conflicts at the beginning of the semester.
+With few exceptions, quizzes cannot be made up.

 ---